mongelo/Machine-Learning-Studio/README.md

 ## Features Required for Others to be Able to Use this App
 - Uploading of custom data sets.
 - Creation of custom algorithms.

+## MAUI Drawbacks
+- No proper support for mouseOver events.
+- No console log.